apache/trafficcontrol/docs/source/api/v3/servers_hostname_update.rst

 	| reval_updated (Deprecated) | no       | The value to set for the queue update flag on this server.
 May be 'true' or 'false'. |
 	+----------------------------+----------+--------------------------------------------------------------------------------------+

-	.. deprecated:: v3.1 Traffic Ops API
+.. deprecated:: 3.1

 	The boolean values above have resulted in an unintended race condition.
 These fields are removed in APIv4 and replaced.

 .. code-block:: http
 	:caption: Request Example